 Sharing information through instant messaging apps is also not secure, as the information is usually not encrypted and is sent in plain text on the network.
 This means your information could be read by the company running the messaging service, and conversations are also generally saved in the history by these applications.

-However, by using Dashlane's Sharing feature, your data is encrypted using the best encryption system before even being sent over the Internet.
+However, by using Group Sharing, your data is encrypted using our world class encryption technology before ever being sent over the Internet.
 For more information on security and encryption, please click here.

-To create a group, admins must navigate to the Groups tab within the Admin Console and click the green + New group icon.
+To create a group, admins must navigate to the Groups tab within the Admin Console and click the dark green + New group icon.
 Next, enter a group name and click OK.
 If a group already exists, Dashlane will display it here.
 Note that group names must be unique.

 To rename a group, click on the group you wish to rename under the Groups tab on the console, then on the next page, click on the group's name again to populate the editing field.
 Enter a new group name and hit your Enter key.

 To delete a group, click on that group in the Groups tab within the Admin Console then on the next page, click on Delete Group at the top-right corner of the screen.
 Enter the name of the group you wish to delete (case sensitive) and click Delete.
 This is done as a precaution to prevent accidental deletion of groups.

 Deleted groups cannot be recovered.
 If a group is accidentally deleted, an admin will have to recreate the group and invite users to the new group.
 Then users will be able to re-share passwords within the new group.